privacyint/website-guides/guide-steps/en/guide-getting-your-data-twitter-app.md

 **How to limit the data stored in the cloud by Twitter**

-a) Return to the "Settings and Privacy menu" and select the "Privacy and Safety" option
+a) Return to the "Settings and privacy menu" and select the **Privacy and safety** option

 ![Settings and Privacy menu image](../../images/Cloud-Guides/Twitter/Twitter7.png?raw=true)

-b) Scroll to the bottom of the menu page that appears, and select the "Location" option.
-Click on "Precise Location".
-Make sure that the box is unchecked.
+b) Scroll to the bottom of the menu page that appears, and scroll to the **Data sharing and personalization** section.
+Click on **Location information**.
+Make sure that the **Precise location** box is unchecked.

-c) Once you have unchecked the Precise Location box return to the previous screen.
-Then click on "Personalization and data".
-On the Personalization and data page, make sure that all five boxes/ options are unchecked.
-Remember to also uncheck the option to personalise ads that is on the top right corner of the screen.
+c) Once you have unchecked the Precise location box return to the previous screen.
+Then, toggle **Personalize based on places you've been** to uncheck.

 ![personalisation and data image 1 from Twitter App](../../images/Cloud-Guides/Twitter/Twitter8.png?raw=true)
 ![personalisation and data image 2 from Twitter App](../../images/Cloud-Guides/Twitter/Twitter9.png?raw=true)